 Finger Flips are comprised of 3 flexible flat flaps.
 The flaps can be spread apart or brought together.
 The O rings on the outer flaps can be used to force the fingers apart.
 When played in the horizontal plane on any drum or cymbal the flaps fingers produce a subtle snap.
 To produce a more aggressive sound, the Finger Flips can be spread or fanned apart and then played in the vertical plane.

 Finger Snaps are like the Rap Slappers as they are comprised to 3 flexible flat flaps.
-The inner is slightly stiffer and more stable.
-The outer flaps are thinner and more flexible flaps and therefore when active can easily ‘snap’ against the central stiffer flap to create more subtle finger snapping sounds that can be integrated in your rhythmic ideas off and on your percussion set up with the snap of wrist.
-They flaps are a polycarbonate material which is very strong so these can be out and/or on your percussion set up.
+The flaps are a polycarbonate material; very strong and durable.
+The inner flap is slightly stiffer and more stable.
+The outer flaps are thinner and more flexible flaps; when activated can easily ‘snap’ against the central stiffer flap to create subtle finger snapping sounds.
+Integrated the snap into your rhythmic ideas both on and off your percussion set up with the snap of wrist.